MartinRJ/GoingLLM/README.md

 1300
 [The ChatGPT token length for the selection whether more searches are required]

+CLEANUP_MAX_TOKEN_LENGTH
+50
+[The ChatGPT token length for the selection which summaries can be removed]

+temperature_cleanup
+0.3

 temperature_more_searches
 0.3
-[The ChatGPT token length for choosing whether more searches are required]

 temperature_select_searches
 0.4